What is NPS?

 - Understand overall customer loyalty

-While transactional NPS leverages the same survey methodology, transactional NPS aims to address customer satisfaction at a more granular level.
-Unlike relational, transactional NPS gives feedback after a specific interaction like a support call or after installation.
-Transactional feedback provides very direct feedback about a particular issue, allowing your organization to optimize different touchpoints across the customer lifecycle and giving each department a metric to rally around.
+While transactional NPS uses the same survey methodology, it aims to address customer satisfaction at a more granular level.
+Unlike relational NPS, transactional NPS questions elicit feedback after a specific interaction like a support call or after installation.
+Transactional feedback provides very direct feedback about a particular issue, allowing your organization to optimize different touchpoints across the customer lifecycle and giving each department a metric to base its actions around.

 When to use transactional NPS